Web Content Display (Global)

-Kerrie has worked for over 30 years in the ICT industry in sectors including banking, utilities, and federal government.
-She has spent the past 5 years in the higher education sector; her previous role was Deputy Chief Information Officer at the University of Adelaide.
+Kerrie has worked for over 30 years in the information and communications technology (ICT) industry in sectors including banking, utilities, and the federal government.
+She has spent the past 7 years in the higher education sector, in the roles of Chief Information Officer at Flinders University for 3 years and acting Chief Information Officer and Deputy Chief Information Officer at the University of Adelaide.

 Kerrie won the Centrica Blue Sky award in the United Kingdom in 2004 and a CeBIT Application Development award in 2014.

 A strong supporter and builder of positive cultures, Kerrie has a passion for the use of technology and innovation as an enabler for education and for implementing progressive methods to improve ICT delivery.

 Kerrie has served on the boards of SABRENet and eRSA (e-Research SA) and as Chair of Scotch College’s Digital Advisory Panel.

 Kerrie was named one of Australia’s top 50 CIOs in 2019 and again in 2020.

 In 2020, she was the SA Telstra Business Woman of the Year and the SA winner of the Telstra Public Sector and Academia Award.